aj0strow/ajostrow.me/db/articles/react-project-tips.md

 </div>
 ```

-I know about inline styles like [**FormidableLabs/radium**](https://github.com/FormidableLabs/radium) but I find it's hard to write, looks like shit, and is always missing essential features like media selectors or animation keyframes.
+I know about inline styles like [**FormidableLabs/radium**](https://github.com/FormidableLabs/radium) but I find it's hard to write, looks terrible, and is missing essential features like media selectors or animation keyframes.

-The advantages are:

-* Less stress coming up with unique names.
-Module 1 can have a `.button` and Module 2 can also have `.button` and they can mean different things.
-* No chance of collision.
-Normally classes collide in unpredictable ways which fuck up your design.

-The disadvantages are:

-* Breaking components into sub-components requires refactoring stylesheets.
-I've found this to be a minor inconvenience for the benefits of no collision and easy naming.
-* Forces you to use JS components intead of CSS components.
-Again, works for me.

-Trust me, once you go modules you will never, ever go back.
+In reality, you probably want a mix of global styles for buttons and forms, and local styles for borders, layout, and spacing.
+The inconvenience of moving styles when refactoring components is nothing compared to the benefit of clean selector names and no style leaks.

 ### Components Are Folders

-When you have at least a `.jsx` and `.scss` file per component, you need to group the files togehter in a folder instead of using one `.jsx` file per component.
+When you have at least a `.jsx` and `.scss` file per component, you need to group the files together in a folder instead of using one `.jsx` file per component.

 ```sh
 /components